-Emma first discovered yoga as a child aged 8 yrs, developing a lifelong interest in health, fitness and mental well being, alongside running, rock climbing, martial arts and acrobatics.
+Emma Charvet has been teaching Yoga therapeutically to adults and children for over ten years and also practices as a Thai Yoga Massage Therapist.
+She first discovered yoga as a child aged 8 yrs, developing a lifelong interest in health, fitness and mental well being, alongside running, rock climbing, martial arts and acrobatics.
 After a successful 15 year career in Marketing and Communications in the Voluntary Sector, Emma re-trained as a Yoga Teacher while on maternity leave with her second child, and discovered a passion for teaching yoga to adults and children.

 She specialises in yoga as a therapy for both children and adults and works in mainstream and special needs schools and one to one with people with a range of additional cognitive needs including Autism, Downs Syndrome and Dementia.
 Emma set up Children’s Yoga Tree with Siobhan Power to bring yoga into schools, enabling children to increase their confidence, creativity and ability to manage their emotions through yoga.
 She also runs family yoga and acrobatic workshops in the school holidays to help parents and children discover the joy of practising yoga together.

-Her own practice over the last twenty years has encompassed Ashtanga, Vinyasa Flow and Acrobatic Yoga.
+Her own yoga practice over the last twenty years has encompassed Ashtanga, Vinyasa Flow and Acrobatic Yoga.

 Emma is a certified 200 hour Yoga Teacher with the Yoga Alliance as well as a qualified Children’s Yoga Teacher, Yoga Therapist for Special Needs and qualified Parent and Baby Yoga Teacher.